codebitsofg/codebitsofg/README.md

 # 🛹 Side Projects

-Most of my public work on GitHub is personal side projects that I've created both for practising and feeding my soul with cool looking productions and seeing how far I can get with what I gathered from my working years.
-Some projects are frontend and some are cloud and backend focused projects.
-I like trying to implement new experiemental features and beautiful designs that look stunning.
+Here are some projects that are frontend, cloud and backend focused.
+I like implementing new experiemental features and beautiful designs that look stunning.
 And these are some of my work I've developed recently.
 Check my portfolio out for more of them.
-Here are some;

 ## 📑 [Rutin Hero Blog](https://blog.rutinhero.com/yazilar)